crabshank/HTML5-media-player-webpages/Readme.txt

 i = Rewind
 o = Fast forward
 a = Full screen (Not the internal fullscren of the video itself, but my version which allows speed controllers and other extensions to still be visible) (also 'Alt + Click' is a shortcut for this) s = Acivate pointer speed mode.
 This allows the user to move the (mouse) pointer left to right to adjust the playback rate.
+To get code you can inject into the console to emulate this in any page, see [here](https://gist.github.com/crabshank/3e166fa24e5ef04b75d8ab9940b94ea6).

 , = -10ms subtitle delay
 . = +10ms subtitle delay